DataDog/integrations-core/http_check/README.md

 # Events

 Older versions of the HTTP check only emitted events to reflect site status, but now the check supports service checks, too.
-However, events are still the default behavior.
+However, emitting events is still the default behavior.
 Set `skip_event` to true for all configured instances to submit service checks instead of events.

-The Agent will soon deprecate `skip_event`, i.e. the HTTP check's default be will only support service checks.
+The Agent will soon deprecate `skip_event`, i.e. the HTTP check will only support service checks.

 # Service Checks